backstage/backstage/packages/catalog-model/api-report.md

     name: string;
 }): string;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "stringifyLocationReference" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function stringifyLocationReference(ref: {
     type: string;
     target: string;
 }): string;

-// Warning: (ae-missing-release-tag) "SystemEntityV1alpha1" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface SystemEntityV1alpha1 extends Entity {
-    // Warning: (ae-forgotten-export) The symbol "API_VERSION" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     apiVersion: typeof API_VERSION_7[number];
-    // Warning: (ae-forgotten-export) The symbol "KIND" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     kind: typeof KIND_7;
     // (undocumented)